LiteObject/Docker.Training/README.md

 # Writing a Dockerfile for a C# Application

 ## Introduction:
 Docker provides an efficient way to package and distribute applications using containers.
-In this blog post, we'll explore the process of writing a Dockerfile to containerize a C# application.
+In this post, we'll explore the process of writing a Dockerfile to containerize a C# application.
 We'll cover the essential steps, including building the image, copying the application files, and running the application inside a Docker container.

 ## Prerequisites:
 Before getting started, make sure you have Docker installed on your machine.